cra0/GateKeeper-Systems-Reversing/README.md

 ## About

 This repository houses the results from an initial reverse engineering effort focused on the smart wheel used by various supermarkets.
+This is purely for research and education on how embedded devices work.

 ![signal](docs/smart-wheel.png)